The Ruins We Already Have

 Exhibited at Realms Unreal, The Capital Region Arts Center, Troy, NY

 AI is often imagined as an immaterial entity, and both the speed of language models like ChatGPT and usage of terms like “the cloud” provide a veneer of weightlessness.
 But the cloud is not ethereal; AI has an insatiable demand for energy, increasing our collective ecological risk in a time of desperate need to reduce fossil fuel usage.
-Microsoft seeks to repurpose the latent energy of nuclear ruins for contemporary digital processes, and in researching its plans, I discovered the ororaburus hiding in plain sight: AI could, in a way, be credited for its own reamination: Microsoft had an AI sort through hundreds of pages of enormously complex nuclear regulatory paperwork, training it to generate the documents needed for a lengthy licensing process to re-open Three Mile Island.
-Microsoft’s AI system was responsible for securing its own power source—one that could not likely have been done by human lawyers alone.
+Microsoft seeks to repurpose the latent energy of nuclear ruins for contemporary digital processes, and in researching its plans, I discovered the ororaborus hiding in plain sight: AI could, in the case of Microsoft’s project, be credited for its own reanimation; the company had an AI sort through enormously complex nuclear regulatory paperwork, training it to generate the documents needed for a lengthy licensing process to re-open Three Mile Island.
+Microsoft’s AI system was responsible for securing its own power source—one that could not have likely been done by human lawyers alone.

-A hanging sculpture alludes to the material infrastructure upon which AI relies, specifically Three Mile Island nuclear plant in Pennsylvania (home to both artists), which will be re-opened in 2028 by Microsoft to power its AI initiatives.
-The sculpture was designed and 3D-printed by Tursack in response to industrial design aesthetics and containers for hazardous materials.
-Inside, a kind of “late industrial perfume” created by Wist combines scents associated with infrastructural ruins (wet concrete, rusty metal), the scent of radiation interacting with the air (reportedly a faint ozone-like smell), and other smells from factories or industrial sites (metallic, burnt plastic).
-The latter were partially informed by interviews with her parents, both of whom worked in steel mills in Pennsylvania.
-The sculpture and perfume is meant to remind us of what ruins of the past become re-animated for technology of the future.
+A hanging olfactory sculpture contains a kind of “late industrial perfume” I designed to combine scents associated with infrastructural ruins (wet concrete, rusty metal), the scent of radiation interacting with the air (reportedly a faint ozone-like smell), and other smells from factories or industrial sites (acrid smoke, burnt plastic).
+The latter were informed by interviews with my parents, who met in a steel mill in Pennsylvania.

 Hans Tursack is a designer from Philadelphia, Pennsylvania.
 He received a BFA in studio art from the Cooper Union School of Art, and an M.Arch from the Princeton University School of Architecture where he was the recipient of the Underwood Thesis Prize.
 He has worked in the offices of LEVENBETTS Architects, SAA/Stan Allen Architecture, and Tod Williams Billie Tsien Architects.
 His writing and scholarly work have appeared in Perspecta Journal, Pidgin Magazine, Plat, Crop Journal, Thresholds Journal, Log Journal and Acadia.
 He was the 2018-2021 Pietro Belluschi Fellow at the MIT School of Architecture + Planning and a Visiting Assistant Professor at the Sam Fox School, Washington University in St. Louis (2022-2023).
 Hans is currently a PhD student in Electronic Arts at the Rensselaer Polytechnic Institute’s Department of Humanities, Arts and Social Sciences.